ELECTRIC LAST MILE SOLUTIONS, INC. F/K/A FORUM MERGER III CORP. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed against Electric Last Mile Solutions, Inc. in the United States District Court for the District of New Jersey

 NEW YORK, Feb.
-11, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed on behalf of purchasers of Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corp. ("ELMS" or the "Company") (NASDAQ: ELMSW) (NASDAQ: FIII) (NASDAQ: FIIIU) (NASDAQ: FIIIW) who acquired shares between March 31, 2021 and February 1, 2022, inclusive (the “Class Period”).
+18, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed on behalf of purchasers of Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corp. ("ELMS" or the "Company") (NASDAQ: ELMSW) (NASDAQ: FIII) (NASDAQ: FIIIU) (NASDAQ: FIIIW) who acquired shares between March 31, 2021 and February 1, 2022, inclusive (the “Class Period”).

 All investors who purchased the shares of Electric Last Mile Solutions, Inc. f/k/a Forum Merger III Corp. and incurred losses are urged to contact the firm immediately at classmember@whafh.com or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website www.whafh.com.